cpacker/MemGPT/README.md

 </details>

 ## What open LLMs work well with MemGPT?
-When using MemGPT with open LLMs (such as those downloaded from HuggingFace), the performance of MemGPT will be highly dependent on the LLMs function calling ability.
+When using MemGPT with open LLMs (such as those downloaded from HuggingFace), the performance of MemGPT will be highly dependent on the LLM's function calling ability.

 You can find a list of LLMs/models that are known to work well with MemGPT on the [#model-chat channel on Discord](https://discord.gg/9GEQrxmVyE), as well as on [this spreadsheet](https://docs.google.com/spreadsheets/d/1fH-FdaO8BltTMa4kXiNCxmBCQ46PRBVp3Vn6WbPgsFs/edit?usp=sharing).